Citation, DOI and article data

 - branching vascular channels

-- aggregates of specialised glomus cells
+- aggregates of specialized glomus cells

-Approximately 75% occur in the hand 4.
+Approximately 75% occur in hand 4; a subungual position is characteristic.

 - may show a marginated osseous erosion or thinning of the adjacent cortical bone